Presently around 3.000 animals live in the Allwetterzoo.

 The cheetahs live in a very spacious outdoor enclosure of around 7500m².
 This endangered cat species regularly breeds in Münster.

-Fascinating to see, our Affricaneum with its close to nature generously proportioned plant for the gorillas with their offspring, the chimpanzees, warthogs and bush pigs.
+Fascinating to see, our Affricaneum with its close to nature generously proportioned plant for the gorillas with their offspring and warthogs.

 Two "walk-through" enclosures are home to ring-tailed lemurs (lemurs from Madagascar) and colobus monkeys or guerezas (Apes from the forests of East and West Africa).
 The visitor path leads you directly through the middle of the outdoor enclosure of the apes.